prakash-kannaiah/PCD-to-Geo-Referenced-PCD-Converter/README.md

 ## 🧭 How It Works

-1. Rotation: Rotates the point cloud around the Z-axis based on the heading angle.
+1. Rotation: Rotates the point cloud around the Z-axis based on the drifted angle.
 2. Translation: Translates the rotated point cloud to the given GPS start location.

 ---